ibm-cloud-docs/key-protect/settings-key-create-import-access.md

 {:important: .important}
 {:preview: .preview}

-# Managing a key creation/import policy
+# Managing a keyCreateImportAccess policy
-{: #manage-key-creation-import}
+{: #manage-keyCreateImportAccess}

 After you set up your {{site.data.keyword.keymanagementservicelong}} service instance, you can manage key creation/import policies by using the
 {{site.data.keyword.keymanagementservicelong}} service API.
 {: shortdesc}

-## Managing key creation/import settings
+## Managing keyCreateImportAccess settings
-{: #manage-key-creation-instance-policy}
+{: #manage-keyCreateImportAccess-instance-policy}

-Key creation/import for {{site.data.keyword.keymanagementserviceshort}}
+A keyCreateImportAccess policy for {{site.data.keyword.keymanagementserviceshort}}
-instances is an access policy that you can use to restrict how keys are created and imported in your {{site.data.keyword.keymanagementserviceshort}} instance.
+instances is an access policy that you can use to restrict how keys are created and imported in to your {{site.data.keyword.keymanagementserviceshort}} instance.
 When you enable this policy,
-{{site.data.keyword.keymanagementserviceshort}} only permits the creation or import of keys in your
+{{site.data.keyword.keymanagementserviceshort}} only permits the creation or importation of keys in your
-{{site.data.keyword.keymanagementserviceshort}} instance that follow the key creation and import settings listed on the key creation/import policy.
+{{site.data.keyword.keymanagementserviceshort}} instance that follow the key creation and importation settings listed on the keyCreateImportAccess policy.

-Setting and retrieving a key creation/import policy is supported through the application programming interface (API).
-Key creation/import policy support will be added to the user interface (UI), command line interface (CLI), and software development kit (SDK) in the future.
+Setting and retrieving a keyCreateImportAccess policy is supported through the application programming interface (API).
+KeyCreateImportAccess policy support will be added to the user interface (UI), command line interface (CLI), and software development kit (SDK) in the future.
 To find out more about accessing the {{site.data.keyword.keymanagementserviceshort}} APIs, check out [Setting up the API](/docs/key-protect?topic=key-protect-set-up-api).

-Before you enable a key creation/import policy for your
+Before you enable a keyCreateImportAccess policy for your
 {{site.data.keyword.keymanagementserviceshort}} instance, keep in mind the following considerations:

-- **Key creation/import policies do not affect keys that existed prior to policy creation.**
+- **KeyCreateImportAccess policies do not affect keys that existed prior to policy creation.**
-  The policy only applies to keys that are created or imported after the policy is created.
-You will still have access to the keys that existed in your {{site.data.keyword.keymanagementserviceshort}} instance prior to policy creation.
+  KeyCreateImportAccess policies only affects Key Protect requests that are sent after the policy is set.
+You will still have access to all keys that existed in your Key Protect instance prior to policy creation.

-- **Once a key creation/import policy is set, you will not be able to create a key in your instance via the UI.**
-  Key import/creation policies are not supported in the UI at this time.
-Once a key/import creation policy is enabled for your instance, you will need to use the {{site.data.keyword.keymanagementserviceshort}} api to [create or import] (/apidocs/key-protect#createkey) keys into your instance.

-- **Key creation/import policies only apply to your keys during the time of key creation/import.**
+- **KeyCreateImportAccess policies can affect your keys across various key actions.**
-  The policy is only enforced when keys are being created in your {{site.data.keyword.keymanagementserviceshort}} instance.
-  Once the key is created, authorized users can invoke all of the {{site.data.keyword.keymanagementserviceshort}} actions (rotate,wrap, unwrap, etc.) on the key as usual.
+  The `enforce_token` attribute will affect imported keys during creation, rotation, and restoration.
+The `create_root_key`, `import_root_key`, `create_standard_key`, and `import_standard_key` attributes will only affect keys at creation time.
+All other {{site.data.keyword.keymanagementserviceshort}} actions (wrap, unwrap, etc.) are unaffected and can be invoked on the key as usual.

-### Enabling and updating a key creation/import policy for your {{site.data.keyword.keymanagementserviceshort}} instance
+### Enabling and updating a keyCreateImportAccess policy for your {{site.data.keyword.keymanagementserviceshort}} instance
-{: #enable-key-creation-import-policy}
+{: #enable-keyCreateImportAccess-policy}

-As a security admin, you can enable or update a key creation/import policy for a
+As a security admin, you can enable or update a keyCreateImportAccess policy for a
 {{site.data.keyword.keymanagementserviceshort}} instance by making a `PUT` call to the following endpoint.